 Research ethics

 Adherence to the principles of good scientific practice is primarily the responsibility of each individual researcher and research team, but the responsibility is also shared by the director of the research unit and the management of the organisations conducting research.
-Besides complying with good scientific practice, the research community and individual researchers must also consider the legislation in force.

 We will not process a funding application if the applicant has been found guilty of research misconduct in the three years preceding the year of the call.
 If we find out about the misconduct during the funding period, whatever is left of the funding period will be added to the three-year limit.
 If the applicant appeals the decision on the misconduct, and the appeal is successful, we will process the applicant’s new applications following normal procedures.